Refer to the Setting Up and Getting Started guide.

 Alternative 1 (current choice): Saves the entire intern tracker.

-Alternative 2: Implement an undo
+Alternative 2: Implement an undo operation

 for each individual command.

-, it only saves the
+delete, it only saves the

-being deleted).Command
+internApplication being deleted).Command and an

 implementation for each individual command.Aspect: How history is implemented: